zoezhhh/Data-Platform-Team-Co-op-Case-Study/README.md

 - Also works on [codingrooms online compiler](https://app.codingrooms.com/w/Lxya30rB9Clk)

 ## Error Handling
-If error message shows as `Access denied for user to database`, comment out first 3 lines
+If error message shows as `Access denied for user to database`, comment out the first 3 lines